128technology/docs/docs/plugin_dns_cache.md

 | ------------ | ----------------------------------------------- |
 | 1.1.0, 2.1.0 | `dns-cache > redirect-domains` and `dns-cache > block-domains` was introduced |

-For some deployments it is desirable to redirect some domains to a different upstream DNS server.
-As an example, the configuration can be used to redirect private domain names to an internal DNS server.
-The `dns-cache` plugin provides an ability to do that via the `redirect-domains` configuration as shown below:
+In some deployments you may want to redirect selected domains to a different upstream DNS server.
+For example, the `redirect-domains` configuration shown below can be used to redirect private domain names to an internal DNS server.

 ``` config
 config